Anujpatel04/Anuj-AI-ML-Lab/README.md

 ## Status

-> Active Development: This repository is under active development and undergoes frequent changes.
+Active Development: This repository is under active development and undergoes frequent changes.
 If you find this project useful, please consider **starring** and **forking** to stay updated with the latest features and experiment with your own modifications.

 ## Overview

 This lab contains a curated set of projects organized into the following categories:

-- **LLM/RAG Applications**: Interactive applications for chatting with your data sources (PDFs, YouTube videos, Gmail inbox) using retrieval-augmented generation
+- **AI Agents**: Specialized agents for content generation, web scraping, meeting transcription, business intelligence, and LLM/RAG applications (chat with Gmail, YouTube, PDFs, Tarot cards)
-- **AI Agents**: Specialized agents designed for specific tasks such as content generation, web scraping, meeting transcription, and business intelligence
+- **RAG Applications**: Retrieval-augmented generation implementations for document processing and knowledge retrieval
 - **Machine Learning Algorithms**: Implementations of supervised and unsupervised learning algorithms from scratch, suitable for educational purposes and experimentation
 - **Fine-Tuning Projects**: LLM fine-tuning implementations using techniques like LoRA for domain-specific applications
 - **Voice Agents**: Voice-powered AI agents for customer support and web interaction
 - **MCP Agents**: Model Context Protocol agents that integrate with external tools and services for enhanced functionality
-- **Automation Workflows**: N8N workflow configurations for automated AI-powered processes
+- **N8N Automation Workflows**: N8N workflow configurations for automated AI-powered processes